savdagod/TidbytAssistant/README.md

 ```

 ### Troubleshooting
-The action should do a few checks when you run it and give feedback on what went wrong (ie if you enter an incorrect device name, it will give you a list of valid names).
+The action should do a few checks when you run it and give feedback on what went wrong.
 However, sometimes everything checks out on the HA side but won't on the add-on side.
 If you navigate to the add-on page and click 'Logs' you can see what went wrong if the action you ran is not giving you the desired results.